 - I will not argue with the ex this holiday.
 I will remind myself that my children will not remember that they did not wake up on actual Christmas morning at mommy or daddy’s house, but they will remember that mommy and daddy screamed at each other on the snowy front porch on Christmas morning.

 - I will give others the benefit of the doubt.
-The Fox News republican cousin, the manipulative ex, the controlling mother — I will remember that poor behavior stems from human suffering, and thou shall be gracious, kind and patient.
+The Fox News republican cousin, the manipulative ex, the passive-aggressive mother — if some iteration of these characters are in your life, you will remember that poor behavior stems from human suffering, and thou shall be gracious, kind and patient.

 - If I am apart from my kids on the holiday, I will not be depressed.
 I will grieve what I previously hoped the holidays would be, what my family would look like, and I will accept that it is different now.
 I will visit a friend, go to a movie, soak in the bath, call a male escort, spend time with people in a nursing home, work on my dream career, or attend two yoga classes back-to-back.
 Love Actually, come to Mama.